zanniboni/greeny-time-app-backend/Configuração docker & prisma.md

 ### Para gerar a migration use

-npm run migration:generate
+npm run prisma:generate

-### Para execcutar a migration use
+### Para formatar o arquivo do primsa use

-npm run migration:run
+npm run prisma:format